mylonics/mylonics.github.io/_pages/home.md

   - image_path: /assets/images/circuit-board.jpg
     alt: "electrical systems design"
     title: "Electrical Systems Design"
-    excerpt: "We can help you design, test, and manufacture a specific component for a system all the way to a system as a whole"
+    excerpt: "We can help you design, test, and manufacture an individual component or an entire system"
 intro:
-  - excerpt: 'We believe close collaboration with our clients through every step of the design process will help to develop and deliver a solution that is feasible from an engineering, and business perspective.'
+  - excerpt: 'We engage in close collaboration with our clients.
+Through every step of the design process we will help to develop and deliver a solution that is feasible from an engineering, and business perspective.'
 ---

 {% include feature_row %}